Tennessee State Route 9

 State Route 9 (SR 9) is a west-to-east state highway in the U.S. state of Tennessee that is 131.33 mi long.
 It begins in Campbell County and ends in Cocke County.
-SR 9 is little-known by the general public by this designation as it is overlain by U.S. Route 25W and U.S. Route 25 east of Newport; the "9" designation is seen on mileposts.
+SR 9 is little-known by the general public by this designation as it is an unsigned companion designation overlain by U.S. Route 25W and U.S. Route 25 east of Newport; the "9" designation is seen on mileposts.
 The entire route is located in East Tennessee.
-Despite running concurrent with a North-South US Route, Route 9 is signed as east-west.
+Despite running concurrent with a North-South US Route, SR 9 is signed as east-west.

 Route description

 Cocke County

 SR 9 begins as a primary highway in Cocke County at the North Carolina–Tennessee state line near Del Rio, concurrent with US 25/US 70.
 US 25/US 70/SR 9 then goes through some curves and cross French Broad River via the Wolf Creek Bridge.
 They then begin running along the north bank of the French Broad and intersect and become concurrent with SR 107 and then enter Del Rio, where SR 107 separates.
 US 25/US 70/SR 9 continue northwest to intersect SR 340 before leaving Del Rio.
 They then cross the French Broad again and before entering Newport and leaving The French Broad and crossing the Pigeon River.
 In Newport, they intersect SR 73 before entering downtown.
 In downtown, they intersect and become concurrent with US 321 and SR 35.
 US 321 separates shortly afterwards at the intersection with SR 32, where US 321 goes south on SR 32 and SR 32 joins the concurrency.
 US 25/US 70/SR 9/SR 35 then leave downtown and come to where US 25 splits into US 25W and US 25E.
 Here, SR 32 goes north on US 25E and US 70/SR 9/SR 35 continue on US 25W.
 The concurrency then has a full interchange with I-40 (Exit 432 A/B) before US 411/SR 35 separate and turn south.
 When US 411 meets its northern terminus, SR 9 becomes secondary; US 25W/US 70/SR 9 then leave Newport and cross into Jefferson County.